cameronsutter/plottr/pages/faq.md

 4. [Can I write my story with Plottr?][4]
 5. [How is this better than Scrivener?][5]
 6. [What devices does Plottr work on?][6]
+7. [Why can't I get the free trial?][7]

 ### 1. My Windows Computer says it won't open Plottr

 Look for a link that says "More info".
 When you click that, it will show a button that says "Run anyway".
 Plottr is not currently code-signed because that costs hundreds of dollars.
 In the future, I plan to code-sign it.
+[updated!]
+It IS currently code-signed, but the way that works is it requires several (hundreds?) people to use Plottr first before that warning goes away.
+Get your friends to use Plottr and eventually that will be gone.
+Thanks!

 ### 2. My Mac says it can't open Plottr

 Either change your preferences in System Preferences &gt; Security &gt; Allow apps
 Or run the following command in the terminal to allow Plottr
-{% highlight bash %} cd /Applications &amp;&amp; sudo xattr -r -d com.apple.quarantine Plottr.app {% endhighlight %}
+{% highlight bash %} cd /Applications && sudo xattr -r -d com.apple.quarantine Plottr.app {% endhighlight %}
-Plottr is not currently code-signed because that costs hundreds of dollars.
-In the future, I plan to code-sign it.
+It should no longer give you this warning.
+If it is, you may have an older version.
+Get yourself the newest version and enjoy.

 ### 3. Why can't I save my file?